repoze/repoze.what/docs/source/Manual/Predicates.rst

 controls that portion is not met.
 For example, you may want to display a given message if the user is not anonymous.

-This is where :meth:`Predicate.is_met` would come to play.
+This is where :meth:`Predicate.is_met` would come into play.
 You can use it as in the code below::

     # ...